-In this video, UNE academics Dr Genevieve Thraves and Donna Moodie (Goomeroi) explore different cultural perspectives on high-ability, with a focus on the views of different Australian Aboriginal groups.
-The purpose of this video is to get teachers to think about this issue in relation to their own school and community.
+In this video, UNE academics Dr Genevieve Thraves and Donna Moodie (Goomeroi) explore different cultural perspectives on high-ability.
+They focus on the views of different Australian Aboriginal groups.
+The video's purpose is to get teachers to think about this issue in relation to their own school and community.

 Betts, G. T., & Neihart, M. (2010).
 Revised profiles of the gifted and talented.
 Retrieved from

 Revised profiles of the Gifted and Talented - Neihart and Betts.pdf

 Gifted young children: A guide for teachers and parents.
 (2nd ed.), Allen & Unwin.

 Characteristics of giftedness scale: Research and Review of the Literature.
 Gifted Child Development Centre